tahsinAmin/Auto-Search/README.md

 - [x] Json fil data recieved but not able to show the data using ".map()".
 Sol: Used '{}' instead of '()' after '=>'
 - [ ] When I type, the heading also changes with it.
 - [ ] when I hit search button twice, it gives an error.
 Probably due to "Dhaka" and not "dhaka"
+- [ ] how to remove defualt date icon from date-input

 ## What I learned

 - How to write a callback function
 - How to write a class component
+- How to read local json file in ReactJS